 This project was started by a Swiss geographer and an Irish biologist after witnessing the decline in traditional methods of farming, which maintained the variety of animal and plant life in Europe for millennia.
-The couple chose the village of Requijada to live on a smallholding and create for research on nature and agriculture.
+The couple chose the village of Requijada to live on a smallholding and conduct research on nature and agriculture.
 The goal is to preserve the land and revive traditional housing and farming with the help of new technologies.
 The center also focuses strongly on wildlife research and observation, to better understand the landscape and wildlife of the surrounding area.
 The center maintains a low ecological footprint with eco-friendly buildings and a wastewater treatment system based on the natural activity of aquatic plants.

-Throughout the year, the center also offers a range of educational activities open to the public (through prior booking), to educate visitors on their sustainable practices, the environment, and the animals to whom the landscape is home.
+Throughout the year, the center also offers a range of educational activities open to the public (through prior booking), to educate visitors on their sustainable practices, the environment and the animals to whom the landscape is home.

 What's not Included

 In the middle of the Iberian Peninsula and at the foot of the Sierra de Guadarrama National Park lies the small village of Requijada, where merely 20 people reside.
 This project is in the village.
 Until recently, this picturesque area has been one of nature’s best-kept secrets.
 In fact, the Regional Park has a more diverse range of landscapes with a richer biodiversity than Sierra de Guadarrama, giving it incomparable beauty and appeal.

 During your placement, your volunteer tasks will be a balanced combination of research and smallholding.